 We have heard that you can dispose of the hard shells but only if it’s not a lot.
 The eggshell membrane will cover the blades leading to clogs.
 In the end, it will cause malfunction.

 Well, you should not put the potato peelings in the garbage disposal.
-The starch that you have in the skin forms a paste that sticks on the blades and coating the walls.
+The starch that you have in the skin forms a paste that sticks on the blades and coats the walls.

 No rice and pasta